The question of a citizen developer vs. professional developer arises due to the current IT backlog.

 While the movement for citizen development is going strong in the citizen developer vs. professional developer concept, there are various downsides to it as well.

-In citizen developer vs. professional developer, it is important to keep in mind that there are always two sides to a coin and like any other concept, this too has its benefits and its flaws.
+It is important to keep in mind that there are always two sides to a coin and like any other concept, this too has its benefits and its flaws.

 Let’s explore its various pros and cons.